Cwantic/Documentation/Settings/Specifications.md

 # Specifications

+>The specification screen is only available if MetaPiping is active on your licence.

 ![Image](../Images/Spec1.jpg)

 MetaPiping let you create **specifications** = predefined choice of piping elements and properties dedicated to a particular project.